 My research is focused on modelling and observing the flow of ice and water in ice sheets and glaciers.

 During my PhD I studied the flow of water beneath glaciers and ice sheets through the development and analysis of mathematical models.
 I studied how ice-dammed lakes fill and drain beneath glaciers, showing how simple models can be used to predict approximately when lakes will drain, lakes can fill and drain chaotically and lakes affect the flow of glaciers through their impact on subglacial water pressures.
-I also observed and modelled large-scale surface drainage in East Antarctica.

 My work at the British Antarctic Survey focused on using radar to constrain present and past ice flow in the Ronne Ice Shelf region of West Antarctica.
 We used a phase-sensitive radar system to measure an ice-dynamical phenomenon called the Raymond Effect.

-Our observations of widespread supraglacial hydrology in Antarctica are interesting because as the continent warms, water could either move into areas where it can cause ice shelves to collapse, or it could evacuate water into the oceans as shown by one of our papers.
+These observations of widespread supraglacial hydrology in Antarctica are interesting because as the continent warms, water could either move into areas where it can cause ice shelves to collapse, or it could evacuate water into the oceans as shown by one of our papers.
 The movie below, taken from a helicopter, shows a large water fall at the front of the Nansen Ice Shelf.